 Mr Hazeldine studied Economics and Politics at the University of Sheffield.
 He then went on to the University of London to study for a PGCE in Economics where he first met Mr Troy!
 He moved to Charterhouse in 2000 having worked at St George’s College, Weybridge and Ashville College in Harrogate.
 He has held many posts over the years and has recently served eight years as Housemaster of Bodeites.
 He is currently Head of Careers.
 He teaches Micro Economics.

 Mr Sam James, MA

-Sam joined Charterhouse in September 2010, having spent nearly three years in Investment Management and having previously served as an officer in the Royal Air Force.
+Mr James joined Charterhouse in September 2010, having spent nearly three years in Investment Management and having previously served as an officer in the Royal Air Force.
 He is a graduate of the University of St Andrews, where he achieved an MA in Management.
 Sam teaches Economics and has held a range of responsibilities including Assistant Housemaster for 5 years, and Head of the Removes (Year 10).
 He currently coaches the 2nd XI Hockey and Cricket teams and runs the Charterhouse Farm.
-Sam is taking over as Housemaster of Daviesites in September 2019.
+Mr James is also Housemaster of Daviesites.